slcs-jsc/mptrac/README.md

     cd [mptrac_directory]/libs
     ./build.sh -a

 Alternatively, if you prefer to use existing system libraries, install the dependencies manually.
-On Ubuntu, run:

-    sudo apt-get install gnuplot libgsl-dev libnetcdf-dev libhdf5-dev

 **3. Configure the Makefile**